mocar27/xyz-interpreter/README.md

 *Main* file is the main file taking the input and passing it to interpreter.

-*Interpreter* file is the file that runs Parser & Lexer on given input, then if it returns success it runs TypeChecker, and if the result is successfull it runs the Evaluator.
+*Interpreter* file is the file that runs Parser & Lexer on given input, then if it returns success it runs TypeChecker, and if the result is successful it runs the Evaluator.

 ## Some nuances / changes to initial grammar